 As the name suggests, it has a black cap.
 It also has a bib on its face with white sides.
 It has a short black bill and a gray back and tail.

 The Black-Capped Chickadee looks similar to the Carolina Chickadee.
 But it is larger and has wings with white edges.
-Moreover, the Black-Capped Chickadee is the state bird of Massachusetts and Maines in the United States.
+Moreover, the Black-Capped Chickadee is the state bird of Massachusetts and Maine in the United States.

 Alaska, the southern portion of Canada, and the northern two-thirds of the US are home to black-capped chickadees.